dbalgoma/ChromAsym/README.md

 ## Installation

-You can install the latest development version of PeakAsymmetryFactor from GitHub with:
+You can install the latest development version of ChromAsym from GitHub with:

     install.packages(path_to_file, repos = NULL, type="source")

 ## Usage

-To use PeakAsymmetryFactor, first, load the package:
+To use ChromAsym, first, load the package:

     library(ChromAsym)